starters-dev/rnn-with-expo/README.md

 ⚠️ Troubleshooting on Android.
 You can see that after running `rename` script, it doesn't change package name and imports for files under `newarchitecture` folder.
 You will need do that manually:

 1. Open all `.java` files under `android/app/src/main/java/your/bundle/newarchitecture/` folder.
+2. Open `MainApplication.java`.
-2. Find all packages and imports which contain `io.batyr.rnnwithexpo` and change them to yours.
+3. Find all packages and imports which contain `io.batyr.rnnwithexpo` and change them to yours.

 ## What's inside